 Each region has its own RIC.
-Membership is comprised of the SWICs and the Alternate/Deputy SWICs.
-SWICs will serve on the RIC as long as they hold the SWIC or Alternate/Deputy SWIC position for a given state or territory.
+Membership is comprised of the SWIC or representative from each state or territory in the region.
+SWICs will serve on the RICs as long as they hold the SWIC position for a given state or territory.
 The time commitment to the RIC will vary, but RIC members (aka SWICs) are expected to participate in the CISA semiannual NCSWIC meetings as well as contribute to NCSWIC Committees or Working Groups.
 There may be time allocated for the RICs to meet during the semiannual NCSWIC meetings.